bjornmeansbear/lectureScripts/ASustainableDesigner.md

 projects took on different shapes, forms, and styles.

-Of general interest was to avoid the current tropes of “greenness” or “eco-friendly-ness.”

 To find new visual themes for sustainable design to draw from.

 Some were fantastical; some were practical.